Sneha11112000/ETG-Inventory-Management-Assignment-using-JSON/README.md

 # ETG-Inventory-Management-Assignment-using-JSON
-(to order and update products)  The Assignment.ipynb code allows you to view the products available and order accordingly by taking your input and the admin to add or delete the products.
+To order and update products:
+The Assignment1 JSON.ipynb code allows you to view the products available and order accordingly by taking your input and the admin to add or delete the products.
 The record.json file contains the product records.